 Calibration data - global soil bacterial observations: We calibrated bacterial forecast models using a dataset compiled from a global sampling study (Delgado-Baquerizo et al. 2018) as well as a collection of 30 studies synthesized by Ramirez et al. (2018).
-We subsetted data to northern temperate latitudes in an effort to better match the sampling extent of the NEON sampling, our validation data set.
+We subsetted data to northern temperate latitudes in an effort to better match the sampling extent of the NEON sampling, our validation data set (Supplementary Figure 4).
 Samples were collected between 2003 and 2015, at a variety of soil depths (median depth: 10cm).
-Location, pH measurements, and habitat ("forest" or "not forest") was available for all samples.
-We subsetted to samples that contained complete data on soil %C and %N. Site MAT and MAP were taken from the Wordclim2 global data set (Fick & Hijmans 2017).
-NPP was taken from the MODIS global data set (Running et al. 2011). inorganic nitrogen deposition.
+Location and pH measurements were available for all samples.
+Site MAT and MAP were taken from the Wordclim2 global data set (Fick & Hijmans 2017).
+NPP was taken from the MODIS global data set (Running et al. 2011).
 The relative basal area of ectomycorrhizal trees was derived from the spatial product presented in Steidinger et al. (2019).
 Samples from murine stool, desert, or arctic environments were excluded, as well as samples sequenced using Roche 454 technology (which was noted in Ramirez et al. 2018 to present strong biases against common phyla).
-Our resulting calibration dataset included 734 samples from 13 studies.
+Our resulting calibration dataset included 1629 samples from 22 studies.
 Global sampling data from Delgado et al. (2018) was processed using the dada2 bioinformatic pipeline and de-replicated into exact sequence variants (ESVs, Callahan et al. 2016).
 ESVs were rarefied to 10,000 reads (as in Delgado et al. 2018), and samples with fewer than 10,000 reads were removed from the analysis.
 Taxonomy was assigned using greengenes database (DeSantis et al. 2006).
 The synthesis dataset retrieved from Ramirez et al. (2018) included merged and standardized taxonomy files from all studies.
 The authors reported that their "name-matched" relative-abundance dataset performed similarly to a dataset created by re-processing raw sequences, so we used the former, which had a higher sample size.
 Taxonomic assignments were then used to assign functional groups using the following sources: Presence of complete genomic N-cycling pathways (nitrification, dissimilatory nitrate reduction, denitrification, dissimilatory nitrite reduction, assimilatory nitrate reduction, assimilatory nitrite reduction, and nitrogen fixation) was reported by Albright et al (2019); genera were assigned to an N-cycling functional group if any species within the genera had complete pathways for any step of these processes (i.e. the first or second step of denitrification).
 Cellulolytic taxa were similarly assigned at the genus level using a dataset from Berlemont and Martiny (2013); presence of any glycoside hydrolases genes for cellulose deconstruction was used to assign a genus to the "cellulolytic" functional group.
 Other C-cycling groups (ligninolytic, chitinolytic, and methanotroph) were assigned using a literature review.
 Copiotroph and oligotroph functional groups were assigned using the literature review from Ho et al. (2017), with finer-scale taxonomic classifications superceding broader-scale classifications; only assignments for copiotrophs and oligotrophs were mutually exclusive, but taxa could be assigned to any number of N-cycling and C-cycling functional groups.